Tom Woods: U.S. Constitution

 Woods co-authored Who Killed the Constitution? with Kevin Gutzman, Professor of History at Western Connecticut State University.
-Woods and Gutzman criticize what they view as unconstitutional political overreach spanning from World War I to the Obama Administration.
+Woods and Gutzman criticize what they view as unconstitutional political overreach spanning from World War I to the Obama administration.
 Woods has promoted the views of Lysander Spooner, who argued that the Constitution holds no authority because the public has not explicitly consented to it and because the Federal Government in his view has not followed its obligations and limits.

-Woods advocates the compact theory and promotes the legal theory of nullification, which was espoused by Thomas Jefferson and James Madison in the Kentucky and Virginia Resolutions.
-The resolutions argue that states are duty-bound to resist unconstitutional federal acts.
+Woods advocates the compact theory and promotes the legal theory of nullification, which, he has said, was espoused by Thomas Jefferson and James Madison in the Kentucky and Virginia Resolutions.
 In his book Nullification, he details the history of and justification for nullification and its adoption by various political movements including abolitionists, slave holders, and those opposed to tariffs.
 He goes on to suggest nullification as a tool that states can use to check the powers of the federal government.
 As such, Woods is a supporter of the Tenth Amendment Center, which aims to resist what it views as federal overreach through state action.

 Woods views the Bill of Rights as a limitation solely on federal power, and not on the power of the states.
 In an article for the Southern Partisan magazine in 1997 Woods writes: "The Bill of Rights, moreover, erroneously invoked by modern Civil Libertarians, was never intended to protect individuals from the state governments.
 Jefferson is far from alone in insisting that only the federal government is restricted from regulating the press, church-state relations, and so forth.
 The states may do as they wish in these areas."

 Conservatism

 In a 2011 interview, Woods said that he entered Harvard as a "middle-of-the-road Republican, the very thing that drives me most berserk today" and then later became a "fully-fledged libertarian."
 He has criticized those he deems neoconservative and previously identified himself as traditional conservative.

-Woods' Politically Incorrect Guide to American History was scathingly reviewed by commentator Max Boot of The Weekly Standard.
+Woods' Politically Incorrect Guide to American History has been described as having neo-Confederate themes; in it, "Woods contends that slavery was benign", according to the book Neo-Confederacy: A Critical Introduction.
+It was scathingly reviewed by commentator Max Boot of The Weekly Standard.
 Boot accused Woods of being overly sympathetic with Southerners such as John C. Calhoun and their belief in a state's right to secede and in state nullification, while exaggerating the militarism of Franklin D. Roosevelt, Harry S. Truman, and Bill Clinton.
 Woods responded by criticizing Boot as an embodiment of "everything that is wrong with modern conservatism."
 Historian David Greenberg dismissed the book as "a brisk tour of U.S. history from Colonial to Clintonian times, filtered through a lens of far-right dogma, circa 1939" that is "incorrect in more than just its politics" and that "would be tedious to debunk."
 Judge James Haley, by contrast, praised the book in the conservative Weekly Standard as "a compelling rebuttal to the liberal sentiment encrusted upon current history texts."